From 20.5.2020 there is the Texel app for download, in which you can see which places on Texel Island of Sheep are currently not overcrowded.

 Texel island of sheep

 "We have a good 13.000 inhabitants on the island, but around 16.000 sheep," Arnold confirms the next morning.
 "In the spring there will be thousands of lambs."
 We are on a tour of the island.
 We are no longer amazed.
 Arnold introduced us to us as a farmer.
 However, we quickly notice that there is more to his simple facade than he initially reveals.
 He is the chairman of the Texel Farmers' Association.
-At the same time, it was his the luxurious Boutique Hotel Texel *in which we spend a night.
+At the same time, it belonged to him the luxurious Boutique Hotel Texel *in which we spend a night.
 Today, this leads his daughter.

 Arnold is also very interested in water management.
 No wonder, a large part of the island consists of polders.
 This is land behind the dike below sea level.
 It is drained by channels that channel the water through or over the dike into the sea.
 This used to happen with windmills, some of which we see on our tour.
 Today, this is done with electric pumps.